Blog

 View all blogs

-CMS plans to improve incentives for Medicare providers in accountable care arrangements
+CMS plans to enhance incentives for Medicare providers in accountable care arrangements

 This week, our In Focus section is the second in a summer series of analysis and insights from Health Management Associates (HMA) on recent Medicare payment and policy developments.
 This week we dig deeper into the potential changes to the Medicare Shared Savings Program (MSSP) that were included in the 2024 Medicare Physician Fee Schedule proposed rule released earlier this month.
 Specifically, we highlight the impact these modifications could have on financial and operational decisions across the healthcare industry.